 - Greek Yogurt.
 Secret ingredient #1.
 It’s how we get away with making a rich hash brown casserole without sour cream.

 - Poultry Seasoning.
-Secret ingredient #2 for a from-scratch casserole that has the nostalgic flavor of the cream of soup, without soup itself.
+Secret ingredient #2 for a from-scratch casserole that has the nostalgic flavor of the cream of soup, without cream of chicken soup itself.

 - Worcestershire Sauce.
 Secret ingredient #3.
-It gives the casserole depth and savoryness.
+It gives the casserole depth and savoriness.

 - Seasonings.
-Garlic powder, onion powder, and mustard powder make this casserole the best version of itself.
+Garlic powder, onion powder, and mustard powder make this hash brown casserole the best version of itself.

 - Cheese.
 We’re making a cheesy hash brown casserole.
 Cheddar makes the casserole creamy and rich; Parmesan adds nuttiness and a touch of saltiness.
 And hey, cheese has calcium!

 - Corn Flakes.
 It’s not crispy hash brown casserole without the topping!